 Here is a breif explanation of Time in force option in the Advance order form:

 GTC: Good-till-cancelled.
 (Limit and Stop-Limit orders only.)
 The order will remain active until it is filled or canceled.

 GTD: Good-till-date - the order will expire at the specified date & time if not filled or cancelled earlier.

 IOC: Immediate-or-cancelled - requires all or part of the order to be executed immediately.
 Partial fills are supported, with any unfilled portion being cancelled.

 FOK: Fill-or-kill - requires that all the order be executed immediately.
 If this is not possible, the order is canceled.

-Hope this answered your questions, if not, please don't hesitate to contact us.
+We hope this answered your questions about this topic, if not, please don't hesitate to contact us.